faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ## Application policies

 The application we are writing can also request a crash.
 This is typically done via `assert`\index{assert} calls in our code.
-These calls ask the Operating Environment to terminate our app if the assert has failed.
+These calls ask the Operating Environment to terminate our app if any `assert` has failed.
 The Operating Environment then aborts our app.
-In the crash report we get a
+In the crash report we get a:

 `Exception Type:  EXC_CRASH (SIGABRT)`\index{signal!SIGABRT}